bengrunfeld/mathochist/README.md

 # Testing approach

-1. Main server setup
-2. Dev and prod builds
+1. Dev and prod builds
-3. Other packages
+2. Other packages

 # List of Things to Test